Mang (caste): Religion

-Pochamma and Maisamma, who according to them are responsible for all the good and bad that befalls the village community.
+The most of Mang practice Hinduism and in modern times, they are ardent followers of B. R. Ambedkar and Shivaji Maharaj.
 The Mang celebrate all major Hindu festivals, as well as the annual Jatara festival for the deity Maisamma, which entails the sacrifice of sheep and goats and a feast of lamb and goat meat.

+According to the 2011 census, there were 35,831 Mangs in Maharashtra who were Buddhists.

 Society and culture

 Before the British era, Mang were one of the twelve hereditary village servants called Bara Balutedar.
 The Mang were the hereditary rope makers and village entertainers.
 For their services they received a share of the village produce.
 The caste was hindu and observed the Hindu rituals of Jawal (first hair cut), shendi, lagna, and funerary rites.

 In the early 20th century, the Mang began to form caste associations to advocate their cause, such as the Mang Samaj (1932) and Mang Society (1923).